Protein cheesecake

 Why I love this recipe

 • Protein powder is optional.
-Most protein cheesecake recipes call for protein powder in them but in this one, it’s totally optional!
+Like my cottage cheese cheesecake, most protein cheesecake recipes call for protein powder, but this one is totally optional!

 • Tastes like real cheesecake.
 Similar to healthy cheesecake, just because it uses healthier ingredients, it does NOT sacrifice taste.